ARgorithm/toolkit/docs/docs/cli.md

 ## Update

-The update command is used to overwrite/update pre-existing ARgorithm with different code or/and configuration.
-If `AUTH` is enabled, then ARgorithm can only be updated by its author or by a programmer with admin priveleges.
+The update command is used to overwrite/update pre-existing ARgorithms with different code or/and configuration.
+If `AUTH` is enabled, then ARgorithm can only be updated by its author or by a programmer with admin privileges.

 <div class="termy">
 ```console